 Legal entities that are residents of Mexico are subject to Mexican corporate income tax on their worldwide income.
 However, a Mexican foreign tax credit may generally be claimed for foreign taxes directly incurred on foreign-source income.
 Additionally, an indirect or deemed-paid foreign tax credit may be claimed in certain instances (see XI.A., below).

-As noted in A.2., above, a foreign company with a PE in Mexico is taxable in Mexico on all income attributable to the PE.
+As noted in V.A.2., above and in more detail in VI.B, below, a foreign company with a PE in Mexico is taxable in Mexico on all income attributable to the PE.
 Basically, income is considered attributable to a PE if it derives from the activities of the PE.
 Foreign-source income also is subject to Mexican taxation if it is derived from a Mexican PE because the LISR does not limit the “attributable” concept to income from Mexican sources.
 A foreign tax credit is also allowed for PEs with foreign-source income.

 The earnings of a home office or other foreign establishment of a foreign company are attributable to a Mexican PE in the proportion that the latter shared in or paid for the expenses associated with the generation of such earnings.
 This rule further supports the notion that a Mexican PE is also taxed with respect to foreign-source income that is attributable to it.